Quick Gnocchi Caprese

 Instructions

-3. While your potato is microwaving place a pot of salted water on the stove & bring to a boil.
+3. Place a pot of salted water on the stove and bring to a boil.

-4. When your potato is tender, work quickly to peel & rice the potato.
+4. When the potato is tender, peel and rice it.

-5. Once the potato has cooled heap the potato in a pile, add one egg, cover with 1/2 cup flour, & combine using your hands to create a dough ball.
-Add flour as needed until it is no longer sticky.*4
+5. Once cooled, heap the potato, add one egg and 1/2 cup flour, and combine to form a dough ball.
+Add more flour as needed until no longer sticky.

-7. Once all of your dough is cut into gnocchi pieces boil your gnocchi until it rises to the top of the pot & then let it cook for an additional 2-3 minutes, stirring occasionally.*5
+7. Boil the gnocchi until it rises to the top, then cook for an additional 2-3 minutes, stirring occasionally.

-8. Strain your gnocchi & toss it with 2 tablespoons of olive oil.
+8. Strain the gnocchi and toss with 2 tablespoons of olive oil.

-9. Gently mix in all of the mini mozzarella, cherry tomatoes, & basil.
+9. Gently mix in the mini mozzarella, cherry tomatoes, and basil.

 10. Serve warm or chilled with a drizzle of balsamic.